Pylons/pyramid/docs/designdefense.rst

   default implementation of the larger component, no one understands when (or whether) they should ever override the larger component entrirely.
-This results, over time, in a rusting together of the larger "replaceable" component and the framework itself, because people come to depend on the availability of the default component in order just to turn its knobs.
+This results, over time, in a rusting together of the larger "replaceable" component and the framework itself because people come to depend on the availability of the default component in order just to turn its knobs.
 The default component effectively becomes part of the framework, which entirely subverts the goal of making it replaceable.
 In Pyramid, typically if a